 - Melt butter in a saucepan.

-- Peel and crush garlic and add to melted butter.
+- In the meantime, peel and crush garlic and add to the sliced vegetables.

 - Drizzle melted butter over vegetables, and season with sea salt and pepper.
 Then work butter and seasoning into the veggie slices with your hands until every piece is well coated.